-As a college town and being the night of the College Football Final between LSU and Clemson, I was looking for a bar to take in the game.
+As a college town and is the night of the College Football Final between LSU and Clemson, I was looking for a bar to take in the game.

 But as not all bars were open being a Monday, I didn’t get an in-depth experience to offer too much of an opinion, but I believe the younger college students love it for that fun, funky vibe that it has.

-I also stuck my head into the historic Hotel Congress for a quick look, the most famous of places in downtown.
+I also stuck my head into the historic Hotel Congress for a quick look at the most famous of places in downtown.